do-sieg/RPGMaker/XPAL-Antilag/README.md

   * on EACH FRAME
   * even in maps that have absolutely no tile with a bush tile...

   XPAL uses a simple array storing bush tiles.
 When the character actually moves, it checks if a change is necessary and only then we change the sprite.
 * In a similar manner, counter tiles have been stored in a simple array to speed up the process.
 * To manage characters on tiles, a new function `.on_move` has been added to Game_Character, checking if the character changed its position.
 This function can be useful for other scripts.
 * The main culprit for the lag (maybe half of it) was the Sprite_Character class, more precisely its update function.

-La mise à jour des sprites de personnages se faisait de façon constante et sans aucune restriction pour voir si le changement était nécessaire.
-Les coordonnées X, Y, Z, la visibilité, l'opacité, le truc des tiles d'herbe, etc... étaient tous constamment mis à jour.
-J'ai décidé de faire une mise à jour sélective qui change les valeurs seulement si nécessaire.
-Le personnage bouge vers les bords de l'écran ?
-On change ses coordonnées d'affichage.
-Il devient transparent ?
-On change sa transparence.
-Il marche sur de l'herbe ?
-Vous voyez le concept...
-Enfin, bien entendu, on ne met pas à jours les sprites des personnages hors-écran, pour alléger un peu le processus.
-La taille du character est prise en compte et j'ai laissé une petite marge juste au cas où.
-Alors... est-ce que ça marche ?
-- Oui.
-Si on n'est pas à du full 40 FPS, je tourne personnellement à 37-40 sur une grande map avec près de 200 événements mobiles.
-Et s'ils sont hors écran, je suis à 39-40.
-- Cela dit, le lag peut venir de beaucoup de choses : processeur faible, trop d'applications ouvertes, etc...

-Le script est en version béta pour vérifier qu'il marche bien chez tout le monde.
-Testez-le dans un projet vierge de préférence ou téléchargez la Démo ici.

-Voici le script (je ferai un truc plus classe sur gitHub quand j'aurai le temps).
+It was being called constantly and without any restriction or check to see if it was necessary.
+X/Y coordinates, transparency, opacity, bush depth... eveything was constantly being updated.

+  XPAL does a selective update changing only values when it is necessary.
+For example, we only change the coordinates if the character comes near the edges of the map.
+We only update the opacity when the character actually changes it.
+Bush depth is updated when the character enters or leaves a bush tile, if there is even one on the map.
+You get the idea.
+* And of course, off-screen sprites are not updated, to lighten up the engine.
+Character sprite size is taken into account, and there is a little margin to be sure nothing weird happens, just in case.

+### Does it work?
+* Yes.
+Even if the result isn't always at 40 FPS, I personally got from around 16 FPS to 37-40 FPS on a map with 200 moving events.
+If I go to a corner of the map where there is no character other than the player, I am at 39-40.
+* Just know that the lag can also have external reasons: old processor, too many open programs...
+* Since this script changes the very way maps and characters are organised, do not expect a full compatibility with other scripts.
+For example, organizing characters in tiles is not compatible with pixel movement scripts, by any logic.
+However, I managed to make changes and make it work with my custom movement systems, so it shouldn't be a huge obstacle.
+Also, if you have systems changing tile properties in-game, make sure to edit XPAL to reflect the changes in the arrays of the 2D Table for map passages.

+### How to use
+* First, you need my rewrite of Sprite_Character.
+* Then, paste the 6 scripts or the megascript version that contains all of them if you feel lazy.
+* A demo is available for you to try.